 Prior to starting her own consultancy for values-based organizations, she was Senior Manager of Consulting Services at Business for Social Responsibility (BSR), working with Fortune 500 companies to facilitate their stakeholder engagement efforts, assist them in implementing more socially responsible policies and practices, and provide counsel on issues of global corporate community engagement.
 Rae brings to her work a decade of marketing and production experience at entertainment, multimedia and high-tech companies.

 She received her BA from the University of Virginia and her MBA from the UC Berkeley/Columbia University Executive MBA program.
-Rae serves as a Board Member and Officer of the Black Rock Arts Foundation.
+Rae also formerly served as a board member and officer of the Black Rock Arts Foundation and has attended Burning Man every year since 1996.

 Founding Board Member